IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Terms
 =======================

-In the Terms tab, which can also be found by clicking on the Edit dropdown button, you can set the Terms for your dataset.
-More specifically, there you can set a CC0 waiver or create your own custom Terms of Use, edit any Terms of Access you may have (restricted files only) and enable a Guestbook for your dataset.
+In the Terms tab, which can also be found by clicking on the Edit dropdown button of a Dataset, you can setup how users can use your data once they have downloaded it (CC0 waiver or custom Terms of Use) and how they can access your data if you have files that are restricted (terms of access), and enable a Guestbook for your dataset so that you can track who is using your data and for what purposes.

 CC0 Waiver + Dataset Terms of Use
 ---------------------------------------------------------------